 The Compensation Committee makes all compensation decisions for all executive officers.
 With respect to compensation decisions relating to executive officers other than the Chairman, the Compensation Committee takes into consideration recommendations made by the Chairman, the Chief Executive Officer and the President.
 Decisions regarding the non-equity compensation of other officers and employees are made by the Chairman, the Chief Executive Officer and the President.
 The Compensation Committee has delegated limited authority to the Chief Executive Officer to make equity grants to employees who are not executive officers.
-In 2011, the Compensation Committee engaged FTI Consulting, Inc. ("FTI") and in 2012 and 2013 the Compensation.
+In 2011, the Compensation Committee engaged FTI Consulting, Inc. ("FTI") and in 2012 and 2013 the Compensation Committee engaged FPL Associates L.P. ("FPL"), to assist the committee in determining the amount and form of executive compensation.
 Information concerning the nature and scope of FPL's assignments and related disclosures is included under "Compensation Discussion and Analysis" beginning on page 26.
 We have concluded that the work of FPL did not raise any conflict of interest.
 The Compensation Committee also reviews and makes recommendations to the full Board of Directors regarding the compensation of non-employee directors.